RU student in library by Brian Thomas

 UNDERGRADUATE TRANSFER

-Whether you attended a four-year institution, a community college, or an international institution, and earned a few credits, several credits, or a lot of credits, you’ve begun your educational journey and transferring to Rockford University is the next step to becoming Rock Solid.
+Whether you attended a four-year institution, a community college, or an international institution, and earned a few credits, several credits, or a lot of credits, you’ve begun your educational journey and transferring to Rockford University is the next step toward reaching your goals.

 Let’s Get Started.